aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-jpg/_index.md

 type: docs
 weight: 60
 url: /net/convert-powerpoint-ppt-and-pptx-to-jpg/
-keywords: "Convert PowerPoint to JPG, "
+keywords: "Convert PowerPoint Presentation, JPG, JPEG, PowerPoint to JPG, PowerPoint to JPEG, PPT to JPG, PPTX to JPG, PPT to JPEG, PPTX to JPEG, C#, Csharp, .NET, Aspose.Slides"
-description: "Convert PowerPoint to JPG: PPT to JPG, PPTX to JPG, with Aspose.Slides API."
+description: "Convert PowerPoint to JPG in C# or .NET.
+Save slide as JPG image"
 ---

 ## **About PowerPoint to JPG Conversion**